cdwertmann/redmine_wiki_r_plugin/README.md

 Please do not use curly braces inside the R code.
 The **%PNG%** marker will be replaced by the plugin with the full path to a PNG image file in Redmine's tmp directory.
 At the moment, the plugin only supports one image file generated per R script.

 After you click on *Preview* or *Save*, you should see a graph in your wiki page.
-Click *Show R output* if no graph is displayed to see if R has produced an error message.
+Click *R output* if no graph is displayed to see if R has produced an error message.
 Also check your *production.log* for errors and ensure you've followed all the installation steps mentioned above.

 Copyright
 ----